DataDog/terraform-module-datadog-agentless-scanner/modules/azure/README.md

 - `site` must match the Datadog site parameter of your account (see [this table](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site)).
 - `location` must be an Azure region.
 To avoid inter-region bandwidth charges, the scanner should be deployed in the same region as the resources to be scanned.
-- `resource_group_name` is the name of the resource group where the agentless scanner will be created.
+- `resource_group_name` is the name of the resource group where the Agentless scanner is created.
 For security reasons, this resource group should be reserved for the exclusive use of the scanner.
 - `scan_scopes` is a list of [scopes](https://learn.microsoft.com/azure/role-based-access-control/scope-overview)
-  that the agentless scanner should scan.
-The scanner will be given read access to managed disks in these scopes.
-Note that currently only subscription scopes are supported.
+  that the Agentless scanner should scan.
+The scanner is given read access to managed disks in these scopes.
+Only subscription scopes are supported.

 <!-- BEGIN_TF_DOCS -->